Crystalens AO Review

-On day 6 I became concerned the the dilation in the eye had decreased to nearly nothing; as I understood it would last 10 days I felt it best to call the doctor.
-Told that I was right on track and this was normal, I then ask if I should begin reading (or trying to) without glasses.
+On day 6, I became concerned the dilation in the eye had decreased to nearly nothing; as I understood it would last 10 days, I felt it best to call the doctor.
+Told that I was right on track and this was normal, I then asked if I should begin reading (or trying to) without glasses.
 The answer was yes, and that night I read part of the newspaper for the first time in years and years without the use of glasses.
-It didn't work well, and caused my eyes to burn a little, but I worked at it as this is a part of "training" and "strengthening" of the muscles of the eye when a crystalens is implanted.
+It didn't work well and caused my eyes to burn a little, but I worked at it as this is a part of "training" and "strengthening" of the muscles of the eye when a Crystalens is implanted.
 The rest of the evening was spent at the computer, marveling that I could see the monitor just fine without the aid of prescription lenses.

 A Three-Week Checkup On The New Crystalens

-Although I had been very concerned that the lens had moved within the eye and would need a second surgery to properly locate it once more that fear was dispelled by the exam.
-The Crystalens, even though larger than earlier models, is still smaller than the natural organic lens we are born with and that curved shadow I was seeing was the edge of the lens.
-It was explained to me that over time the brain will learn to ignore that shadow and it will effectively disappear.
-The double vision at the very edge of my vision was unusual (the doctor had never heard of anyone complain of that) but I am certain that it is connected; it occurs only where there is no lens for the light to pass through.
+Although I had been very concerned that the lens had moved within the eye and would need a second surgery to properly locate it once more, that fear was dispelled by the exam.
+The Crystalens, even though larger than earlier models, is still smaller than the natural organic lens we are born with, and that curved shadow I was seeing was the edge of the lens.
+It was explained to me that over time the brain would learn to ignore that shadow, and it will effectively disappear.
+The double vision at the very edge of my vision was unusual (the doctor had never heard of anyone complain of that), but I am certain that it is connected; it occurs only where there is no lens for the light to pass through.